 Ability To Collaborate With Other Departments

-Many sales engineers are used to communicating with multiple departments; after all, in order to offer an engineering solution, it is usually necessary to include the input of other departments.
-From product designers, to purchasing departments, to tender managers and production teams, sales engineers have to be the glue that coordinates the entire tender process.
-If not, the tender submission will be either inaccurate or delayed, causing low customer satisfaction (which, as we have covered before, is decidedly not something to be desired).
+Many sales engineers are used to communicating with multiple departments.
+After all, in order to offer an engineering solution, it is necessary to include the input of multiple departments.
+From product designers, to purchasing departments, to tender managers and production teams - sales engineers have to be the glue that coordinates the entire tender process.
+If they fail, the tender submission will be either inaccurate or delayed.
+Both of which will eventually erode the margin and cause low customer satisfaction (which, as we have covered before, is decidedly not something to be desired).

 Updated Production Data and Material Creation

 Of course, this collaboration would not work without up-to-date data that can be used for the tender itself.
 One of the main features of an engineer-to-order tender is the massive amount of data that is incorporated into creating an accurate quote.
 If that data is not updated and made available for the internal parties, it can result in inaccuracy or errors.

 This means that a manufacturing sales platform would need to do three things:

 - centralise all required data in one place,

 - ensure that data is always updated from front end to the back end and production data, and

 - make it available to those who need it